 A common question that occurs in any interview ‘Why do you want to work here?’ is a quick and effective way for an employer to see whether the candidate has a real understanding of the company, as well as an opportunity for the candidate to show how commercially aware they are and demonstrate employer knowledge.

 A fantastic way to do this would be to research your school online, noting key events, achievements and facts involving the school.
 For example, the ethos of the school, past achievements, examination results, social media presence and the vision they have for the future.
-As well as this, make sure to demonstrate how you yourself would fit into the school, and how you could positively impact the schools vision for the future and offer an example of how!
+One of our top teaching interview tips would be to make sure to demonstrate how you yourself would fit into the school, and how you could positively impact the schools vision for the future and offer an example of how!

 In most interviews you are likely to come across competency based questions which will not only challenge your communicational ability, but are designed to give the employer an understanding of whether or not the candidate has a specific set of desirable skills that they are looking for.